Search This Blog

 The Scientists - Frantic Romantic

 Classic Australian single.
 Not just indie.
 A true classic.
-The Scientists came to Melbourne just after this record was released. little murders got to support them at this place in Fitzroy called the Champion Hotel.
+The Scientists came to Melbourne just after this record was released.
+Little Murders got to support them at this place in Fitzroy called the Champion Hotel.
 It was upstairs and later became kinda famous for where the little bands fad started.
-Anyway the Scientists were just brilliant.
+Anyway, the Scientists were just brilliant.
 And they looked great on stage.
 They really had together what all those other garage bands of the next few years would look like.
 And they put so much into the show backstage they looked like they'd gone through a ringer.
-Actually it was side stage but away from people.
+Actually, it was a reconfigured balcony but away from people.

-The Champion was where I learned to apply eye liner with help from rob wellington when we in the Fiction.
+The Champion was where I learned to apply eyeliner with help from Rob Wellington when we were in the Fiction.
 I was using the wrong pencil.
-Who knew.
+Who knew?
 Actually some nights I think I just used a felt pen.
 It was also where Little Murders made their real debut in August 1979.
 And where The Fiction played their last.

 Met her at a dance.....it was romance!